Relive the 90s Fashion Decade With These 85 Iconic Trends

 From the rare fashion moments of the 1990s to the most-wanted looks of the nineties decade – that endure today – and from cropped cardigans and kitten heels to slip dresses, these are the best.

-The nineties fashion shaped how we understand and wear fashion, from backward baseball caps to bucket hats, knee socks, fanny packs, spaghetti straps, to celebrity footwear collabs, which are so relevant right now.
+Nineties fashion shaped how we understand and wear fashion, from backward baseball caps to bucket hats, knee socks, fanny packs, spaghetti straps, and celebrity footwear collabs, which are relevant right now.

 These iconic 90s fashion looks resurface decades later, inspiring the latest fashion trends.